daisynyj/DataIntensive/project0.md

 https://cloud.google.com/datastore/

 Google Compute Engine
 It runs large-scale workloads on virtual machines hosted on Google's infrastructure.
-Choose a VM that fits your needs and gain the performance of Google°Øs worldwide fiber network.
+Choose a VM that fits your needs and gain the performance of Google‚Äôs worldwide fiber network.
-It has key features as following: high-performance virtual machines, global powered by Google°Øs global network, global load balancing, fast and easy provisioning, compliance and security.
+It has key features as following: high-performance virtual machines, global powered by Google‚Äôs global network, global load balancing, fast and easy provisioning, compliance and security.
 Reference:
 https://cloud.google.com/compute/

 Google Cloud SQL
 Store and manage data using a fully-managed, relational MySQL database.
 Google handles replication, patch management and database management to ensure availability and performance.
 MySQL databases deployed in the cloud without a fuss.
-Google Cloud Platform provides you with powerful databases that run fast, don°Øt run out of space and give your application the redundant, reliable storage it needs.
+Google Cloud Platform provides you with powerful databases that run fast, don‚Äôt run out of space and give your application the redundant, reliable storage it needs.
 Reference:
 https://cloud.google.com/sql/